Eli-Schei/spfx/README.md

-# spfx
+# spfx repo
-Samples and POCs
+Repo for spfx samples and POCs

 ## Simple RSS Webpart (work in progress)